-At 500 Startups we receive thousands of applications from promising startups around the world.
+At 500 Global we receive thousands of applications from promising startups around the world.
 After we carefully cull them, we reach out to founders and have them participate in a startup accelerator interview with us.

 We know that start-up accelerator interviews can feel like interrogations, but they are a necessary evil to help us dig deeper to understand the startup, its founders, and see if we can help them grow.